Eu-SPRI 2021 – Early Career Research Conference (ECC)- 21 – 23 october 2021, Paris, FRANCE

 - Full paper presentation

-Participants are invited to send in full paper prior to the conference.
+Participants were invited to send in full paper prior to the conference.
 Each paper presentation will be allocated 25 min of time, ~15 min presentation, and 10 min comments by two designated commentators (one conference participant/ one senior researcher) and open discussion.
-Each participant for a paper session will be asked to act as discussant during their session, and to provide comments, suggestions or questions to fellow presenters.
-Presenters are expected to provide a draft paper in advance to the conference organisors, to be distributed among participants.
-Commentators will also be assigned to papers before the conference.
+Each participant for a paper session is asked to act as discussant during their session, and to provide comments, suggestions or questions to fellow presenters.
+Presenters provided a draft paper in advance to the conference organisors, which has been distributed among participants.

 - Speed talk